 3. How long will it be preserved?

-- Food that are stored in the freezer can last up to 3 to 6 mos.
+- Food that is stored in the freezer can last up to 3 to 6 mos.
 But of course the shorter the better.

-- Food that were thawed on the fridge can only last for 48 hours.
+- Food that was thawed on the fridge can only last for 48 hours.

 - Any unusual refusal of the baby towards the food means that it’s no longer good.

-- Any unusual smell or discoloration of food may need to be disposed.
+- Any unusual smell or discoloration of food may need to be disposed of.

 So there you go!
 It’s very simple and safe to freeze out some food for your baby.
 It saves time and easier to prepare.

-Upon checking Cerelac or any instant baby food-formula is not good for freezing.
-Anyway, that is easier to prepare but honestly I don’t like that for my baby.
+Upon checking Cerelac or any instant baby food formula is not good for freezing.
+Anyway, that is easier to prepare but honestly, I don’t like that for my baby.
 Not because it is bad for babies and not that I am against the brand.
-It’s just that I find the taste similar with other flavors.
+It’s just that I find the taste similar to other flavors.
 Yeah!
 I always try my baby’s food.
 Hahaha.